Welcome to Arkansas State University!

 After applications are received, cumulative GPA and prerequisite GPAs are calculated and each volunteer and observation form is scored.
 This information is used to rank applicants.

 The top applicants will then be assessed relative to their ability to read and comprehend by completing a standardized test.
 Those students demonstrating the ability to read and comprehend at a college sophomore level will proceed to the interview process.
 Following the interview, scores from the interview are added to previous scores and applicants are again ranked.
-The top applicants (up to 30) are offered positions in the next cohort of PTA students on the Jonesboro campus, and the top applicants (up to 12) on the Mountain Home campus.
+The top applicants (up to 30) are offered positions in the next cohort of PTA students.

 Scored Criteria